-To meet the need for water, the Town purchases water from Miami-Dade County Water and Sewer Department (WASD) and for FY2020 WASD is proposing a 4.11% decrease in the wholesale water rate to \$1.6904 per 1,000 gallons.
-WASD will also pass through to the Town a negative true-up based upon FY2018 decreases in water net operating expenses, debt service, and renewal & replacements.
-Negative true-up represents monies owed to the Town.
+To meet the need for water, the Town purchases water from Miami-Dade County Water and Sewer Department (WASD) and for FY 2020 WASD is proposing a 4.11% decrease in the wholesale water rate to \$1.6904 per 1,000 gallons.
+In addition, WASD will annually pass through to wholesale customers a true-up adjustment based on actual costs.
+The true-up is imposed in the fiscal year following the completion of WASD's audited financial report.
+WASD will pass through to the Town a negative true-up based upon FY 2018 decreased water net operating expenses, debt service, and renewal & replacements.
+Negative true-up represents monies owed from WASD to wholesale customers.
+Therefore, the Town will receive a \$118,193 credit during FY 2020.

-To fulfill the wastewater removal component, the Town contracts with the City of Miami Beach.
-WASD is proposing a wholesale wastewater rate increase of 3.29% in FY2020, to an average rate of \$3.1954 (wet and dry season).
-Miami Beach has not yet calculated the rate it will charge to the Town for wastewater removal in FY2020.
-The chart below reflects the estimated FY2020 sewer rates the City of Miami Beach (CMB) will charge for the Dry Season (November 1 to April 30) and the Wet Season (May 1 to October 31).
+To fulfill the wastewater removal component, the Town contracts with the City of Miami Beach which receives wholesale wastewater service from WASD.
+WASD is proposing a wholesale wastewater rate increase of 3.29% in FY 2020, to an average rate of \$3.1954 (wet and dry season).
+The City of Miami Beach adds a surcharge to the WASD rates to determine the rates charged to the Town for wastewater removal.
+The chart below reflects the FY 2020 sewer rates the City of Miami Beach (CMB) will charge the Town for the Dry Season (November 1 to April 30) and the Wet Season (May 1 to October 31).

-FY 2020 Wet Season Dry Season
+FY 2020 We et Season Dr y Season

 MD Sewer Rate \$ 3.5948 \$ 2.7960

-CMB Surcharge \$ 0.3599 \$ 0.2796
+CMB Surcharge 0.3571 0.3046

-Rate per 1,000 gal \$ 3.9547 \$ 3.0756
+Rate per 1,000 gal \$ 3.9519 \$ 3.1006

-WASD will also pass through to the City of Miami Beach a negative true-up for wastewater from decreases in WASD sewer net operating expenses and debt service, and an increase in renewal & replacements in FY2018.
-Therefore, the Town estimates a negative true-up pass through credit.
-The City of Miami Beach has not yet calculated the Town's true-up credit based upon the billed sewer flow in FY2018.
+WASD annually passes through to wholesale wastewater customers a true-up adjustment based on actual costs.
+The adjustment is imposed in the fiscal year following the completion of WASD's audited financial report.
+WASD will pass through to the City of Miami Beach a negative true-up for wastewater services based upon decreased WASD sewer net operating expenses and debt service, and increased renewal & replacements in FY 2018.
+Therefore, the City of Miami Beach will pass through to the Town a true-up credit of \$37,868 based upon the Town's FY 2018 billed sewer flow of 312,186,121 gallons.